ananygoswami/aceanalytics-assignment-ATS/README.md

 ### Production Mode

 For production, you should run the application directly using Node.js.
 Ensure all dependencies are installed (`npm install --production` might be used in a build step).
+Consider using a process manager like PM2 for better management in production.
 ```bash
 npm start
 ```